 Inventory.
 Paw Print Post does not hold inventory and all orders are created as they come in.

 Ready to create your business?
 Start your free trial of Shopify—no credit card required.

 How do you write a lean business plan?

-- Start with an Executive Summary: Write a high-level overview of your business, its objectives, and how you plan to achieve them.
+- Start with an executive summary: Write a high-level overview of your business strategy, objectives, and how you plan to achieve them.